 - Most Successful Small Producer (0-49,999 litres per annum total branded cider sales – includes Nano and Micro producers per Cider Australia membership tiers)

-- Most Successful Large Producer (over 50,000 litres per annum total branded cider sales)
+- Most Successful Larger Producer (50,000 litres per annum or more total branded cider sales)

 - Best in Show